lende/127/README.md

 _127_ is a tool for mapping easy-to-remember hostnames to random [loopback addresses].

-The tool is a front-end to the standard [hosts file] on your system.
-Tested on Linux, but may also work on other Unix-like systems.
+The tool reads and modifies the standard [hosts file] on your system.
+There is also a [Go API] available.
+Tested on Linux, but may work on other Unix-like systems.

 ## Installation